 According to studies, about 20% of adult population suffers from some kind of a problem with the knees.
 And those with knee injuries or weak knees know all too well what difficulty a knee problem can cause.
 Bad knees can get in your way and lower your performance, either in the gym or when doing everyday things like walking or jogging.

 Unlike the shoulders, the knees have a smaller range of motion which makes them more susceptible to injuries.
 The reasons for knee pain can be many – from over using them, to under using them, to muscle imbalances or mobility issues.

 However, this doesn’t mean that you can’t fix your knees.
 Like experts say – exercise may be the best medicine for chronic achy knees.
 Strengthening the muscles around the knee is almost guaranteed that it will make the knee feel better.
-Use these knee strengthening exercises and stretches to strengthen your knees.
+Use these knee strengthening exercises and stretches to strengthen and build stronger knees.